 Contact Levitt Legal today at (801) 455-1743 for a free, comprehensive evaluation of your unique case.
 During your consultation, I will help you understand the Utah justice system, gather important details, and begin laying the foundation for your defense.
 Protect your interests and your future.

-For simple traffic and misdemeanor cases, you can expect to pay in the range of $750 to $2000 to hire a criminal defense attorney.
-For more serious 1st or 2nd degree felonies, or cases of a complex nature, you can expect to pay between $5,000 and $25,000 for the services of a skilled criminal defense attorney.
+For simple traffic and misdemeanor cases, average fees range from $750 to $2000 (and more) to hire a criminal defense attorney.
+For more serious 1st or 2nd-degree felonies or cases of a more complex nature, the services of a skilled criminal defense attorney fees range between $5,000 and $25,000.

 Know What Legal Services Your Fees Cover